Small Bites Always

 Trial

-1. For the work item selected, start decomposing the item into discrete, smaller components.
-Your goal is to decompose this item into components that are smaller than a day’s work so you can focus one discrete components at a time and progress through many small specific changes rather than build and deliver a monolithic application
+1. For the first work item selected, decompose the item into discrete very small components.
+Your goal is to decompose this item into components that will only take a few hours work each.
+Focus on each discrete component at a time and progress through many small, specific steps.
+Each step will only be considered done if all tests pass and it is checked in to the mainline.

-2. Once you have decomposed at least two days worth of work (possibly around a handful of elements) you can begin coding and collaborating with others on delivery.
+2. Once you have decomposed at least two days worth of work, start coding and collaborating with others.

 Evaluate Feedback